DeepMarkit (CVE:MKT) Stock Price Up 31.1% – Here’s Why

 DeepMarkit Corp.
-(CVE:MKT – Get Free Report)’s share price traded up 31.1% during mid-day trading on Saturday .
-The company traded as high as C$0.49 and last traded at C$0.49.
-307,224 shares were traded during trading, an increase of 277% from the average session volume of 81,496 shares.
+(CVE:MKT – Get Free Report)’s share price was up 31.1% during trading on Saturday .
+The stock traded as high as C$0.49 and last traded at C$0.49.
+Approximately 307,224 shares were traded during mid-day trading, an increase of 277% from the average daily volume of 81,496 shares.
 The stock had previously closed at C$0.37.

 DeepMarkit Price Performance